Charles Segal (pianist)

+Charles Segal (15 June 1929 – 4 July 2021) was a classically trained jazz and commercial pianist, and composer.

+Biography

-Charles Segal (born 1929 in Joniškis, Lithuania) was a classically trained jazz and commercial pianist, and composer.
-When Charles was two years old, his mother, mandolinist Riva Segal, brought her two sons, Louis and Charles, to escape the Holocaust from Lithuania to Cape Town, South Africa.
-They traveled from Germany on the SS Adolph Woermann.
+Charles Segal was born in 1929 in Joniškis, Lithuania.
+When he was two years old, his mother, mandolinist Riva Segal, brought her two sons, Louis and Charles, to escape the Holocaust from Lithuania to Cape Town, South Africa.
+They travelled from Germany on the SS Adolph Woermann.
 Riva also brought along her half-sister and her family: Ella (née Zotnickaita) and Ber Skikne and their three sons, the youngest being Hirske, who became renowned actor Laurence Harvey.
 Segal studied classical music, becoming an Associate (ATCL) and a Licentiate of Trinity College London (LTCL) in performance and teaching.
 Segal had a well-known musical career as a pianist, composer, publisher, arranger and teacher.
 He was a founding member of the Southern African Music Rights Organisation (SAMRO) and the Drama and Literary Rights Organization (DALRO) in 1961 along with Dr. Gideon Roos Senior.
 Charles Segal Music School in Pretoria and Cape Town were the largest in the country.
-In 1971 Charles met his third wife, Colleen Hay, an actress, musician and singer in the popular band called The In-Set.
+In 1971, Segal met his third wife, Colleen Hay, an actress, musician and singer in the popular band called The In-Set.
 After obtaining degrees at UCT, Colleen founded the Hay-Schneider School of Speech and Drama in Cape Town and the Centre Stage Theatre School in Newton, MA, USA.
-Charles and Colleen have two children together, Reeve Segal, attorney, and Melanie Segal, PR expert.
-Charles also has two older children from his second marriage, Michelle Barone and Mark Shapiro.
+The couple had two children together, Reeve Segal, attorney, and Melanie Segal, PR expert.
+Segal also has two older children from his second marriage, Michelle Barone and Mark Shapiro.